imeckler/ratio/README.md

 # Ratio

-A simple module for working with rational numbers.
+An elm 0.18 module for working with rational numbers.

 This is forked from imeckler/Ratio in order to achieve the following: